woodsy-forest/library-api/README.md

+# Library API #

-These are the API for the Library in .net core 5.0
+These REST API are written in c# and .net core 5.0

+## Installation ##

-Set the book folder in the appsettings.Development.json file.
+* Set the book folder in the appsettings.Development.json file.

-Set the test book folder in the TestUnit Projects
+* Set the test book folder in the TestUnit Project.

+* CORS are set up to run in http://localhost:4200, see the appsettings.Development.json file.